yaraali/customer-management-platform/README.md

- create a  customer management platform with django
+A customer management platform with django